On topological graphs with at most four crossings per edge: Proof of Theorem

-By symmetry $f_3$ also contributes at least $1/3$ units of charge to $f$ in Step~6 and therefore $f$ ends up with a nonnegative charge.
+By symmetry, if $f$ contributes $1/6$ units of charge through $e_0$ in Step~5, then it receives at least $1/6$ units of charge from $f_0$ or $f_4$ in Step~6, and so $f$ ends up with a non-negative charge.
+This concludes Case~2.

+\underline{Case 3:} $ch_3(f) = -1/3$.
+That is, $f$ contributes $1/3$ units of charge to exactly four $1$-triangles in Step~3, and contributes $1/6$ units of charge to zero or one $1$-triangles in Step~5.
+We may assume without loss of generality that $f$ contributes charge through $e_0$, $e_1$, $e_2$ and $e_3$ in Step~3.

+It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge, that each of the wedges of $t_0$, $t_1$, $t_2$ and $t_3$ contains exactly one $0$-quadrilateral.
+Therefore, by Corollary~\ref{cor:f_1-or-f_2} $f_0$ or $f_1$ contributes at least $1/3$ units of charge to $f$ in Step~6 and so does $f_1$ or $f_2$.
+Suppose that $ch_6(f)<0$.
+Then it follows that $f$ receives charge from $f_1$ and no charge from $f_0$ and $f_2$ and thus these faces must be $0$-quadrilaterals (following Proposition~\ref{prop:e_1-e_2-step3}).
+Furthermore, $f$ must contribute charge through $e_4$ in Step~5.

+If the wedge of $t_4$ contains no $0$-quadrilaterals, then it follows from Proposition~\ref{prop:1/6} that $f$ receives at least $1/6$ units of charge from each of $f_3$ and $f_4$ and thus $ch_6(f) \geq 0$.

+If the wedge of $t_4$ contains two $0$-quadrilaterals, then $(A_0,A_3)$ would contain five crossings.
+Assume therefore that the wedge of $t_4$ contains exactly one $0$-quadrilateral (see Figure~\ref{fig:0-in-0-4-in-3c}).

+In this case, similarly to Subcase~1.1 (see Figure~\ref{fig:0-in-1-2-in-3-1.1b}), it is impossible that both $f_3$ and $f_4$ are $0$-quadrilaterals, and we conclude that one of these faces contributes at least $1/6$ units of charge to $f$ in Step~6, and thus $ch_6(f) \geq 0$.

-\underline{Subcase 2.2:} In Step~3 $f$ contributes charge through each of $e_1,e_2,e_4$, and does not contribute charge through $e_3$ and $e_0$ (otherwise we are back in Subcase~2.1).
-Thus, $ch_5(f) \geq -1/3$.
-Observe that none of the $1$-triangles $t_1,t_2$ can share an edge (of $M(G)$) with $f$ according to Proposition~\ref{prop:e_1-e_2}.
-If the wedges of $t_1$ and $t_2$ each contain one $0$-quadrilateral, then by Proposition~\ref{prop:e_1-e_2-step3} the face $f_1$ sends at least $1/3$ units of charge to $f$ in Step~6 and thus $ch_6(f) \geq 0$.
+\underline{Case 4:} $ch_3(f) = -2/3$.
+That is, $f$ contributes $1/3$ units of charge through each of its edges in Step~3.
+It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge, that each of the wedges of $t_0$, $t_1$, $t_2$, $t_3$ and $t_4$ contains exactly one $0$-quadrilateral.
+Therefore, by Corollary~\ref{cor:f_1-or-f_2} $f_0$ or $f_1$ contributes at least $1/3$ units of charge to $f$ in Step~6 and so does $f_2$ or $f_3$.
+Therefore $f$ ends up with a non-negative charge.

-Thus, assume without loss of generality that the wedge of $t_2$ contains two $0$-quadrilaterals and refer to Figure~\ref{fig:3-in-3-2.2}.
-Since $(A_0,A_3)$ contains at most four crossings, $e_4$ must be an edge of $t_4$.
-It follows that $A_1 \neq B_4$, for otherwise, $(A_1,A_3)$ would have more than four crossings.
-Therefore $f$ does not contribute charge through $e_0$ and thus it must contribute charge through $e_3$.
-Hence, $A_4=B_2$ and the wedge of $t_1$ must contain exactly one $0$-quadrilateral.
-It is not hard to see, as in Subcase~2.1, that $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6.
-This concludes the proof of Lemma~\ref{lem:ch_6-0-pentagon-1}. \end{proof}